|

 of black troops in one battle during the entire War.

-ments totaling 4,300 men were sent to
+Nine regiments totaling 4,300 men were sent to

-assault the Confederate lines where a giant
+assault the Confederate lines where a giant mine

 was used to create a breech.
 Anticipating heavy